-This easy recipe was a crowd pleaser at Flavors of the Valley on April 10, 2016.
+This easy recipe was a crowd-pleaser at Flavors of the Valley in 2016.
 Nancy made 20 batches in five Crock Pots to sample to about 1,000 attendees that day!
-(In case you missed it, we also served samples of quick kimchi.
-I (Bethany) made five gallons of it the day before!)

 I find April a tough time of year in the Upper Valley for eating local and healthy.
-I always freeze and preserve food in the summer, but at this time of year, the freezer looks pretty lean.
-I’m antsy for new local vegetables, and already ate my week’s worth of farmers’ market spinach.
-Plus the weather’s weird, and Daylight Savings came too early.
+I always freeze and preserve food in the summer, but the freezer looks pretty lean at this time of year.
+I’m antsy for new local vegetables and already ate my week’s worth of farmers’ market spinach.
+Plus, the weather’s weird, and Daylight Savings came too early.
 All this is to say that I’m not really in the mood to put a lot of energy into a meal.

-That’s why Sausage Bean Stew is perfect for early spring doldrums – it’s hearty and warm, yet bright and fresh, and best of all, so easy!
-The recipe calls for canned fire-roasted tomatoes, but if you canned or froze your own tomatoes, use those up, since summer’s on its way.
-You can get the garlic, onion, sausage, and dried beans at the winter farmers’ markets.
+That’s why Sausage Bean Stew is perfect for early spring doldrums — it’s hearty and warm, yet bright and fresh, and best of all, so easy!
+The recipe calls for canned fire-roasted tomatoes, but if you canned or froze your own tomatoes, use those up since summer’s on its way.

 Sausage & Bean Stew